K40 Laser Conversion

 A look Outside

 That orange window is just coloured plastic.
-I have no idea if it specifically absorbs CO2 laser wavelengths, but I’m going to replace this with window glass, with a partially reflective film coating.
-I know for sure, this will block any glancing laser reflections.
-CO2 lasers cannot penetrate glass, only mark it.
+I have no idea if it specifically absorbs CO2 laser wavelengths, but I’m going to replace it with window glass with a partially reflective film coating.
+I know for sure that this will block any glancing laser reflections.
+CO2 lasers cannot penetrate glass; they can only mark it.

 Laser Bed